pythagoras-dev/Pythagoras/README.md

 * **Validator**: A function that checks if certain conditions are met before or after the execution of a pure function.
 Pre-validators run before the function, and post-validators run after.
   They can be passive (e.g., check for available RAM) or active (e.g., install a missing library).
-  For example, `unused_ram(Gb=5)` ensures 5GB of free memory before execution, while `installed_packages("numpy")` verifies or installs required dependencies.
   Validators help ensure reliable execution across distributed systems by validating requirements and system state.
 Multiple validators can be combined using the standard decorator syntax to create comprehensive validation chains.

-* **Portal**: An application's "window" into the non-ephemeral world outside the current application execution session.
-It's a connector that enables a link between a runtime-only ephemeral state and a persistent state that can be saved and loaded across multiple runs of the application and across multiple computers.
-Portals provide a unified interface for data persistence, caching, and state management across distributed systems.
-They abstract away the complexities of storage backends (local filesystem, cloud storage, etc.) and handle serialization/deserialization transparently.
-  This allows applications to seamlessly work with persistent data while maintaining isolation between runtime and storage concerns.

-* **Value Address**: A globally unique address of an **immutable value**, derived from its content (type and value).
+* **Value Address**: A globally unique address of an ***immutable value***, derived from its content (type and value).
 It consists of a human-readable descriptor (often based on the object's type and shape/length) and a hash signature (SHA-256, encoded) split into parts for filesystem/storage efficiency.
-Creating a ValueAddr(data) computes the content hash of data and stores the value in the active DataPortal's storage (if not already stored), allowing that value to be retrieved later via the address.
+Creating a ValueAddr(data) computes the content hash of data and stores the value in the active portal's storage (if not already stored), allowing that value to be retrieved later via the address.
 These addresses are used extensively by the portal to identify stored results and to reference inputs/outputs across distributed systems.